*** Research Prototype ***

 According to me, one way to think about perception is to observe a fundamental difference between two modes we can all witness in ourselves:

-Long ago, at times, intimates would say to me, "Daniel, get out of your head!"
+When I was in my 20s and 30s, at times, intimates would say to me, "Daniel, get out of your head!"
 I wanted to learn what they meant by that.
 And I did.
-"Get out of your head!" was perhaps a less-than-charitable way of saying, "Please join me in the here and now to share a feeling of being together."
+"Get out of your head!" was perhaps a less-than-charitable way of saying, "Please join me in the here and now to share a feeling of being connected."
 Bringing our attention to our felt-sense sensations here and now is the way we can be truly in relationship with another person.
-(Internally verbalizing about an experience isolates us from others.
-That's what I was doing when I was "in my head".)
+Internally verbalizing about an experience isolates us from others.
+That's what I was doing unconsciously when I was "in my head".

 Yin perception happens when we are experiencing a moment from inside a felt-sense of an experience.

-The Return-to-Love Process™ provides tools to help you know how you feel and what you want in your current situation -- not by the usual fill-in-the-blank approach, but by a multiple-choice approach.
+RapportTalk provides tools to help you know how you feel and what you want in your current situation — not by the usual fill-in-the-blank approach, but by a multiple-choice approach.

 Emotional responses are like an indicator on a car's dashboard.
-They tell us that something is happening that's worth focusing our attention there.
+They tell us that something is happening that's worth focusing our attention on.
 In NVC theory, feelings (emotional responses) come from needs.
-If my need for trust is met, I have certain feelings.
-If not, I have other feelings.
+If my need for trust is being met, I'm in a relatively uplifted state of mind.
+If not, my state may be profoundly affected.

-To skip the midfulness exercise below and go right to a situation and script, click here
+To skip the mindfulness exercise below and go right to a situation and script, click here

-When we're in a difficult situation, we can notice that our attention tends to be pulled up into our internal narratives and conversations -- our self-protective stories.
-Notice that we can direct our attention back to our felt-sense sensations whenever we want to.
+When we're in a difficult situation, we can notice how our attention tends to be pulled up into our internal narratives and conversations — our self-protective stories.
+Notice that we can direct our attention back to our felt-sense awareness whenever we want to.
 It's simple but not always easy.
 We simply have to intend to.
 Staying focused on sensations is a skill that can be learned and practiced.
 (I'm still looking for someone whose parents or school taught them this skill.)

 Here's a recording of the guided tour of sensations below so you don't have to read while you do the exercise.